specterLabsHub/my-talk/apps/docs/docs/embed/html-javascript.md

 It will prefill the `Current URL` variable with "https://my-site/account" and the `User name` variable with "John Doe".
 More info about variables: [here](/editor/variables).

-Note that if your site URL contains query params (i.e. https://typebot.io?User%20name=John%20Doe), the variables will automatically be injected to the typebot.
+Note that if your site URL contains query params (i.e. https://typebot.io?User%20name=John%20Doe), the variables will automatically be injected to the MyTalk.
 So you don't need to manually transfer query params to the bot embed configuration.